MichaelCade/90DaysOfDevOps/Days/day36.md

 `git config --global core.editor "code --wait"`

-now if we want to be able to see all git configuration then we can use the following command.
+now if we want to be able to see all git configurations then we can use the following command.

 `git config --global -e`